n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudfirestore.md

+---
+title: Google Cloud Firestore node - n8n Documentation
+description: Documentation for the Google Cloud Firestore node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Google Cloud Firestore

 The Google Cloud Firestore node allows you to automate work in Google Cloud Firestore, and integrate Google Cloud Firestore with other applications. n8n has built-in support for a wide range of Google Cloud Firestore features, including creating, deleting, and getting documents.